cindy-y1/cindy-y1/README.md

 - 👋 hi, i’m cindy!
-- 👀 i’m interested in coding and stem
+- 👀 i’m interested in cs and enjoy trying new things
-- 🌱 i’m currently learning python, and exploring java & html
+- 🌱 i’m currently learning python and getting into java & html
 - 📫 cindy.yang310@gmail.com

 <!---